 Extreme temperatures, such as a very hot ambient temperature and high humidity, can extend the drying times of a primer.

-(But what if you’re using a Thompson’s waterseal and it doesn’t dry, how can you fix this issue?
-Read next!)
+(But what if you’re using Thompson’s Waterseal and it doesn’t dry.
+To learn how can you fix this issue, read it next!)